2026 Mosquito Fleet Fest coming May 23rd & 24th

 • Coloring Contest

-Pick up Carlisle II coloring sheets all over town and return to the Kitsap Regional Library.
+Pick up Carlisle II coloring sheets all over town and return to the Kitsap Regional Library (87 Sidney Ave).

 • Artists Alley